notifme/notifme-sdk/README.md

 Before making a [pull request](https://help.github.com/articles/creating-a-pull-request/), check that the code passes all the unit tests, respects the [Standard JS rules](https://standardjs.com/), and the [Flow type checker](https://flow.org/).

+Tests will also run automatically with GitHub Actions when you open a PR.

 ```shell
 $ yarn run test
 ```